Welcome to today's edition of the Rush 24-7 podcast.

 Good.

-Open line Friday, folks.
+Open Line Friday, folks.

-Honor Brian Williams, I want to extend yet another aspect of Open Line Friday that I normally.
+I think in honor of the news, honor Brian Williams, I want to extend yet another aspect of Open Line Friday that I normalize.

 I've never done this before.